We have some easy to use calculators that show just how much coffee and other extras really cost.

 - Initial Amount - Enter your current savings

-- Annual Contributions - How much you currently save each year - For Calculator C, add the amount you spend each year from the Calculator A
+- Annual Contributions - How much you currently save each year - For Calculator C, add the amount you spend each year from Calculator A results

 - Annual Interest Rate - Expected interest rate - For example 8%